tldr-group/taufactor/README.md

 ## Credits

 This package was created by the [tldr group](https://tldr-group.github.io/) at the Dyson School of Design Engineering, Imperial College London.

+## TauFactor MATLAB

+The package in this repository refers to a Python implementation of the TauFactor solver.
+There is a deprecated [MATLAB implementation](https://www.mathworks.com/matlabcentral/fileexchange/57956-taufactor), which is no longer maintained.